 And, if the design of your post constricts you, you can cheat by adding a background to your logo to help keep it visible.

 Consistency is one of the major pillars of branding.
-Wherever you decide to place your logo (as long as it’s visible) is where you should ALWAYS put it from now on.
+Wherever you decide to place your logo (as long as it’s visible) is where you should always put it from now on.
 Consistency is so important because it ensures your brand’s message, values, and image are reliable across your marketing channels.
 That’s what will get people to follow and support your brand.

 So if it’s in the top-center of the image, always place it there.
 The only time you should move it is when you have no choice.